 To help the local community realize its desire for more green space in Hastings Park, the increased rent Hastings Racecourse pays to the City of Vancouver will be earmarked for a Hastings Park Improvement Fund.
 The ongoing Greening of Hastings Park will have exclusive access to the Fund, and the Racecourse’s green initiatives don’t stop there.
 During weekday afternoons community members and visitors to Hastings Park will be able to benefit from Access to the Infield.
 On non-race days patrons can enjoy afternoon picnics and walks on the lush infield grass.

-As part of the Community Benefits, Hastings Racecourse developed a Local Hire program which has been in operation for the last two years.
+As part of the Community Benefits, Hastings Racecourse developed a Local Hire program which has been in operation since 2008.
 For every new position at the track local residents will be actively recruited to apply through the Hastings News and ads in local newspapers and throughout the community.
 Applicants will be evaluated via a points system, and local residents will be awarded extra points for residing in the Hastings-Sunrise or Downtown Eastside.

 Over the next 20 years Hastings Racecourse will invest $2-million into the local community through its Community Legacy Fund.
 In November 2007, Hastings made its first $100-thousand payment to the City of Vancouver.
 Every year Hastings will invest another $100,000 into the Community Legacy Fun.
 The City of Vancouver will manage this Fund and with community direction will use it to provide benefits to, and mitigate problems in, Hastings-Sunrise.